-When you think about disaster planning, your first thoughts probably focus on evacuation routes, personal safety, and having enough food and water to survive in the immediate aftermath of a disaster.
-As a business owner, however, here’s another disaster to consider: data loss.
+When you think about disaster planning, you probably think evacuation routes, personal safety, and having enough food and water for a few days or weeks.
+As a business owner, you need to consider data loss.

-Yes, a computer or server crash qualifies as a disaster.
-It can severely impact your business, potentially putting you out of business.
-Below are three common computer network disasters and steps you can take to ensure your business survives unscathed.
+A computer or server crash can severely impact your business, putting you out of business.
+Here are three common computer network disasters and steps you can take to protect your business.

-In New Jersey and New York, storms are common.
-While lightning can definitely knock the power out, it’s not just storms you have to worry about.
-Power outages can happen randomly.
-Even an overloaded circuit could cause an outage.
-Not only do power outages disrupt your business and prevent you from accessing your data and systems, they can destroy your valuable data and fry your hardware.
-Likewise, a power surge can do the same.
+While lightning can definitely knock the power out, power outages can happen randomly.
+Even overloaded circuits cause outages.
+This can disrupt your business and prevent access, and can actually destroy data and fry hardware.
+Power surges can do the same.

 To protect your network from power surges and outages, you’ll need a two-part plan:

-1. Use surge protectors and uninterruptible power supplies (UPS) — An uninterruptible power supply provides backup power to the item connected to it, such as a server, should the power go out.
-This piece of hardware buys you time, allowing you to save your work, protect your data, and safely shut down the system.
-At a minimum, your server should be connected to a UPS.
-We highly recommend connecting all computers on the network to a UPS as well.
+1. Use surge protectors and uninterruptible power supplies (UPS) — An uninterruptible power supply provides backup power to your hardware, giving you time to save your work, protect your data, and safely shut down the system.
+We recommend that you have not only your server but your whole network on a UPS.

-2. Back up your data — We recommend backing up your data to the cloud where it’s readily available should a power failure cause harm to your network.
+2. Back up your data — Back up your data to the cloud.
 Quikteks’ Backup and Disaster Recovery (BDR) solution protects your business from data loss.
-For example, if the power goes out, your network’s data is safe and sound in the cloud where you can recover it once the power is back on.
+If the power goes out, your network’s data is safe and sound and you can recover it once the power is back on.

-When natural disasters, like floods, hurricanes, or fires, or not-so-natural disasters, like chemical spills or terrorism, strike, your team must be ready to react appropriately.
-The time to plan for these disasters is now.
-Make sure you have an evacuation plan in place and conduct regular drills so that everyone knows how to protect themselves.
-Personal safety is priority number one, making it crucial to assign designated leaders to help ensure the safety of your team.
+When disaster strikes, your team must be ready to react appropriately.
+The time to plan is now.
+Make sure you have an evacuation plan in place and conduct regular drills to ensure everyone’s safety.

-You’ll also want measures in place to protect your business data.
-Again, now’s the time to plan for these disasters.
+You’ll also want a plan in place to protect your data.
 For example, do you use tape backups?
-It doesn’t do any good to have a tape backup on site if the entire building burns to the ground.
-Thus, someone must be responsible for taking the tape backups offsite each day for safekeeping.
+What if the entire building burns to the ground?
+Someone must be responsible for taking them offsite every day for safekeeping.

-Likewise, in the midst of a disaster, the last thing you want is for anyone to risk their life to retrieve a tape backup.
-A much better solution is to use our Backup and Disaster Recovery solution, which automatically backs up your data safely in the cloud.
-With this solution, should any type of disaster strike, your data can be restored once the dust settles.
+If a disaster hits, you don’t want to risk anyone’s life retrieving a tape backup.
+Instead, use our Backup and Disaster Recovery solution, which automatically backs up your data safely in the cloud.
+With this solution, your data can be restored once the dust settles.

-For more information about preventing a data catastrophes or identifying potential threats to your system infrastructure, give us a call at (973) 882-4644.
+For more information about preventing data catastrophes or identifying potential threats to your system, give us a call at (973) 882-4644.